gursimritsingh/gursimritsingh.github.io/about.md

 ## More information

-Some of my favorite hobbies include watching movies, reading, and coding.
+Some of my hobbies include watching movies, reading, and coding.

 My favorite movie is 'Despicable Me'.